Save up to 25%… Shop Our Birthday Sale Now!

 Ophiocordyceps sinensis is commonly referred to as the caterpillar fungus.
 It is an entomopathogenic fungus (a parasite of insects) that often infects the caterpillar of ghost moths.

-It’s the wild Cordyceps species with a long history in Traditional Chinese Medicine (TCM) and the inspiration behind modern cultivated Cordyceps alternatives.
+It’s the wild cordyceps species with a long history in Traditional Chinese Medicine (TCM) and the inspiration behind modern cultivated cordyceps alternatives.

 6. Is the Caterpillar-Cordyceps Relationship Symbiotic?

-The relationship between caterpillars and Cordyceps fungus is purely parasitic and propagating to the fungus.
+The relationship between caterpillars and cordyceps fungus is purely parasitic and propagating to the fungus.

 • Fungal spores invade and germinate inside the ghost moth caterpillar host, eventually killing it.